• Skip to primary navigation

 Roasted beets are pureed then mixed into a quick and easy vegan pizza dough for this fun and eye catching tasty beet pizza.

 I've used the beet green leaves to whiz into a quick tangy pesto to spread over the beet pizza as a great flavour and contrast to the purple pizza.
-I then snipped the vibrant purple stems and scattered them over the pizza to add colour and a lovely texture.

 I'm passionate about reducing food waste, so I created this eye-catching beetroot pizza to make use of every bit of a bunch of fresh beetroots: from stem to leaf.

-The flavours of this pizza all come together with rich, salty vegan goat’s cheese (store bought or make your own) and a crown of peppery rocket / arugula.
+The flavours of this pizza all come together with rich, salty goat's cheese (store bought or vegan make your own) and a crown of peppery rocket / arugula.

 With capers and olives, the flavours of this pizza are as intense as the colour.